 How to apply

 Applicants should follow the link to the online application form.
-This link will be live on 2nd July.
+This link will be live until the deadline of 30th August.

 It is advisable to use Google Chrome or Mozilla Firefox as your internet browser when completing your online application.
 During testing, Internet Explorer and Microsoft Edge were much slower when downloading and uploading essential documents.

 Further Information & Enquiries

 Please refer to the Frequently Asked Questions here.
 If you have any queries about the Fund, would like clarification on how to complete the application form, or wish to discuss your project proposal with one of our staff, please contact VAF on 01383 620780 or firstname.lastname@example.org.